Mayank230604/AWS-VPC-Setup/README.md

 #### For Public Subnets
 1. Launch an EC2 instance in `Public-Subnet-1`:
    - Choose an AMI (e.g., Amazon Linux 2).
-   - Assign a public IP.
+   - Assign a public IP address.
 2. Repeat for `Public-Subnet-2`.

 #### For Private Subnets